schuerik/uberdot/docs/sphinx/source/usage/commandline-interface.rst

 -h, --help
-    Show a short help message with all options and modes and exits
+    Shows a short help message with all options and modes and exits

 --version
     Displays the version of dotmanager and exits